It was destiny!

 So here we are.
 It was hard to find useful reviews and information on Telugu and Tamil films so we started our blog as a way of capturing what we discover.
 We hope you enjoy our insights, theories, ramblings, reviews and rants about the cinema we love.
 Join in!
 We want to hear what you think, but do respect the opinions of others when you post.
 If your comments are spammy, they will be deleted.

-You can email us at : cinemachaat at gmail dot com, leave a message on the Guestbook or drop by the Cinema Chaat page on Facebook.
+You can email us at : admin at cinemachaat dot com, leave a message on the Guestbook or drop by the Cinema Chaat page on Facebook.

 Heather & Temple

 The elusive jenni, when not caught up in her administrative and academic duties at the Academy of Applied Filmi Snake Research and Ethics, will publish occasional snippets of her filmi research here at Cinema Chaat.
 Or not.